uicrooks/shopify-settings-control/README.md

 <!-- how it works (start) -->
 ## How it works
 A GitHub action runs automatically once during the specified interval.
 It downloads the `settings_data.json` file from the provided Shopify store.
-If the remote file has changed it's committed and then pushed to this repo, if not, nothing happens.
+If the remote file has changed, it's committed and then pushed to this repo, if not, nothing happens.
 This project has a similar directory structure to Shopify Theme Lab, you will find the settings file in `shopify/config/settings_data.json` once it's added to this repo.
 <!-- how it works (end) -->

 <!-- getting started (start) -->
 ## Getting started

+### GitHub actions

 1. “Use this template” to create a new repository on GitHub
 2. Add the following four secrets to your Shopify Theme Lab repo in `settings` → `secrets`: